2010 Moore Vineyards Russian River Valley Pinot Noir

-Born over a Christmas dinner discussion, Winemaker/ Oenologist Cecilia Valdivia and Sonoma County Businessman Mark Adams dreamed of producing a high quality wine that would become a legacy for our children.
-We adopted the name Dionysus, better known as the Greek God of Wine.
+Born over a Christmas dinner discussion, Winemaker/ Oenologist Cecilia Valdivia and Businessman Mark Adams dreamed of producing a high quality wine that would become a legacy for their children.
+They adopted the name Dionysus, better known as the Greek God of Wine.
 As one of the 12 Olympians, Dionysus is not only a winemaker but the patron deity of agriculture and theatre.
-We could not think of a better name to represent the wine that we craft.
+There could not be a better name to represent the wine that they craft.

 Dionysus Winery is a boutique winery in the heart of the Sonoma Valley.
 We specialize in small lots of handmade wines.
 For the time being, we are limiting our varietals to a Russian River Valley Pinot Noir and a Sonoma Valley Cabernet Sauvignon.
 We have a simple philosophy; wine making is an art and, rather than mass producing above average wines; we would rather strive for perfection.

 Winemaker Cecilia Valdivia